AnaRome/WebScraper/README.md

 # WebScraper
 Description:
 This a WebScraper built to get data from an ecommerce store using Python Selenium and Beautiful Soup.
 Data is retrieved by using Selenium to mimic end-user behavior and click on each link.
-After the script is run, the data retrieved is saved to a csv file. this respository contains both the Python script and the output that was saved to a .csv file.
+After running the script, the data retrieved is saved to a csv file.
+This respository contains both the Python script and the output that was saved to a .csv file.

 Data Retrieved:
 - URL - website link